evervault/examples/README.md

 We will now create a Relay instance pointing to this lambda.
 We will send data to this relay rather than directly to the server so that plaintext data never touches our server.
-To do so, navigate to the Evervault dashboard, create a relay which points to the url of your lambda and specify the fields to encrypt as `email`, `number`, `age` and `ailments`.
+To do so, navigate to the Evervault dashboard, create a relay which points to the url of your lambda and specify the fields to encrypt as `email`, `number`, `age`, `ailments` and `entitlements`.

 ![Relay](images/relay.png)